Electronic Technician

 When classes finally began, I was learning basic electronics, but it was not significantly more advanced than what I had learned to obtain my

 Ham Radio license.
 The equipment involved powerful transmitters that created "white noise" in the radar frequencies.
 These "S" and "X" band transmitters were utilized to protect aircraft from radar detection and guided missiles.
-Both bands utilized similar antennas (possibly resembling the "shark-fin" antennas found on modern cars).
+Both bands utilized similar antennas (resembling the "shark-fin" antennas found on modern cars).
 The ultra-high frequency "X" band signal (8-12 GHz) traveled from the transmitter to the antenna through a waveguide instead of a cable.

 There was a rumor that the Air Force sometimes selected a top graduate from one of the classes to teach in Biloxi.
 I enjoyed Biloxi with its sunny beaches and nightclubs, so I studied diligently and achieved a grade of 98 out of 100, hoping to be assigned as a teacher in Biloxi.
 However, no one from my class remained in Biloxi, and I was assigned to Plattsburgh AFB in northern New York, about 60 miles south of the Canadian border.